 An iron deficiency can cause symptoms so slight you might not know that something’s wrong!
 If you’re experiencing any of the following issues, it’s important to consult with your doctor.

-Life is busy and it can often be a struggle to eat healthy and get in the iron-rich foods we need!
+Life is busy and it can often be a struggle to eat healthy foods and get in the iron-rich foods we need!
 Unfortunately, not getting enough iron can lead to an iron deficiency that can be hard to detect.
 As this ailment can be mild or severe, it can cause a host of symptoms that aren’t fun to deal with.
 If you’re struggling with any of the following, there’s a chance you may be dealing with low iron levels.
 Be sure to share the ways you get your daily intake on your favorite family app!

 What Are the Symptoms of Iron Deficiency?